imzqqq/chat/website/spec/content/client-server-api/modules/room_upgrades.md

 ---
 type: module
-weight: 310
 ---

 ### Room Upgrades

-From time to time, a room may need to be upgraded to a different room version for a variety for reasons.
+From time to time, a room may need to be upgraded to a different room version for a variety of reasons.
 This module defines a way for rooms to upgrade to a different room version when needed.

 #### Events